akka-tracing-tool/akka-tracing-visualization/README.md

 PostgreSQL database and for SQLite database.
 If you want to use another database, please provide Slick 3.0.0 compliant configuration (see [Slick's Configuration Guide](http://slick.typesafe.com/doc/3.0.0/database.html#databaseconfig)).

+Please remember that if you want to use another database, you need to add its specific JDBC Driver as library dependency in file `build.sbt`.

 # How to run

 Clone the repository, please configure it (see the above section), go to its root directory and simply type: